Breakthrough Innovations in Human Rights: CHARM Africa Engage 2024 Hackathon’s Inspiring Highlights from Banjul

 In a fiercely competitive environment, Fahamu Haki Zako from Kenya took second place with their innovative web-based platform, powered by Llama Gen AI.
 This initiative stands out for its ability to demystify complex legal jargon, transforming it into clear, personalised experiences for users.
 By doing so, they are making legal rights more accessible to all, which is pivotal in a landscape where many feel disenfranchised by the legal system.
 Furthermore, their platform provides easy access to various human rights instruments, democratising information that is crucial for advocacy and empowerment.

-Claiming the third prize is the African Rights Access Network (AFRANET) from South Sudan.
+Claiming the third prize is the African Rights Access Network (AFRANET) from Nigeria.
 Their visionary concept delivers comprehensive 24/7 online and offline access to essential human rights resources throughout Africa.
 Utilising a data-driven approach, AFRANET’s solution not only enables individuals to report and monitor social injustices but also engages them with valuable human rights education.
 By connecting users with dedicated organisations, they are building a network of informed advocates ready to tackle societal issues head-on.

 The announcement ceremony was graced by Honorable Commissioner Rémy Ngoy Lumbu, Chairperson of the African Commission on Human and Peoples’ Rights, who hailed CHARM and its partners for their tireless efforts to advance human rights in Africa.
 He stressed the importance of increasing awareness and the adoption of digital tools, empowering communities worldwide to recognise and assert their rights.